graniticio/granitic/doc/tutorial/008-shared-validation.md

 }
 ```

-and modify the <code>submitArtistValidator</code> component so its definition looks like:
+In the same file, modify the <code>submitArtistValidator</code> component so its definition looks like:

 ```json
 "submitArtistValidator": {